DylanOrange/DylanOrange.github.io/_publications/Shape-Completion-with-Meso-Skeleton-Learning-number-2.md

 ---
-title: "Shape Completion with Meso-Skeleton Learning."
+title: "Shape Completion with Meso-Skeleton Learning"
 collection: publications
 permalink: /publication/Shape-Completion-with-Meso-Skeleton-Learning
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'